Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module1/module1.rst

 Now create the internal subnet in that same availability zone.
 The internal subnet corresponds to the BIG-IP internal VLAN.

 1. In the AWS Management Console, from the Services menu at the top of the screen, select :guilabel:`VPC`.
 2. In the Navigation pane, under Virtual Private Cloud, select :guilabel:`Subnets`.
 When you used the VPC wizard, you created two subnets: management and external.
-Note the availability zone for these subnets (for example, us-west-2a).
+Note the availability zone for these subnets (for example, us-east-1e).
 3. Click :guilabel:`Create Subnet` and populate the appropriate fields.

    =============================== =========================================
    Field	                       Value
    =============================== =========================================
-   :guilabel:`Name tag`	           ``Internal``
+   :guilabel:`Name tag`	           ``Student#-Internal``
    :guilabel:`VPC`	               Student#
    :guilabel:`Availability Zone`   The zone where the other subnets reside :guilabel:`CIDR block`	       ``10.0.2.0/24``